 The Safe Harbor program provides ongoing grief support groups for children, teens and their parents or caregivers.
 This is a caring environment where they can come for support and understanding.
 Safe Harbor is offered completely free of charge.

 At Safe Harbor, we believe that it is a natural process to grieve after a loss.
 The duration and intensity of grief is unique for each individual.
 Support, caring and acceptance from other individuals provides people with a natural capacity to heal.

 Safe Harbor provides support groups for children, teens, young adults and parents/caregivers that have experienced the death of a loved one.
 All groups are held at the Abington Health- Schilling, 4th floor of the Pennwood Building.
 Groups are led by trained, experienced facilitators in a caring and supportive atmosphere.

 A Program for Grieving Children, Teens and Families

 This grief support group is for children, teens and families who have lost a loved one through death.
 Children ages four to 18 are assigned to age appropriate groups.
-A young adult group (ages 19 to 30) is also available.
+A young adult group (ages 19 to 30), as well as a Moving On group for parents, are also available.
 Parents and guardians are provided with necessary tools to understand and assist their grieving children.